ArpanR0Y/RESTful-Web-Service-Using-Dropwizard/README.md

 # RESTful-Web-Service-Using-Dropwizard

-How to start the testWebService application
+How to start the WebService application
 ---

 1. Run `mvn package` to build your application